sauvc/rulebook/rulebook.md

 ## Qualification

 - AUVs have to pass a qualifying round before they can participate in the main arena.
-- To qualify, an AUV has to swim between two markers separated by **10 meters** and without surfacing or touching the bottom/wall.
+- To qualify, an AUV has to swim from **qualification starting line** and pass through the **qualification gate** without surfacing, touching the bottom/wall or the qualification gate.
+- The time taken for the **last part** of the AUV to pass through the **qualification gate** will be counted towards the qualification time.
 - Teams will be allocated a time slot for the qualification round.
 Teams may attempt multiple qualifying runs during the qualifying slot.
 - If multiple qualifying runs are attempted during the qualifying slot, the fastest successful run will be considered for the final round.
 - **Only the top 15** qualified teams, with the fastest time for the qualifying round, will advance to the final round.